haosulab/ManiSkill/docs/source/user_guide/concepts/gpu_simulation.md

 Users who plan to work with the GPU buffers directly may find this useful to understand, otherwise if you just use the exposed APIs given by ManiSkill shown in the tutorials this is all handled for you.

 Notably this GPU buffer is not guaranteed to follow any intuitive sense of organization (e.g. every k rows holds data for one sub-scene) which is the tradeoff for getting better performance.
-But in any case this example shows the organization of data when the physx scene has 3 rigid body actors in red and 3 articulations with varying number of links / degrees of freedom (DOF) in green.
+But in any case this example shows the organization of data when the physx scene has 3 rigid body actors in <span style="color:red">red</span> and 3 articulations with varying number of links / degrees of freedom (DOF) in <span style="color:green">green</span>.
 SAPIEN will pad the number of rows allocated per articulation to be the highest DOF in the entire physx scene.

 ## ManiSkill Design Principles